Economic history of Japan: Banking

-The development of banking and reliance on bank funding have been at the centre of Japanese economic development since the Meiji era.
 Before 1868 the feudal fiefs all issued their own money, called hansatsu, in an array of incompatible denominations.
 The government sent observers to the United States, and at first copied the decentralized American system with no central bank.
 The New Currency Act of Meiji 4 (1871) did away with local currencies and established the yen as the new decimal currency.
 It had parity with the Mexican silver dollar.

 The former han (fiefs) became prefectures and their mints became private chartered banks.
 Initially they retained the right to print money.
 For a time both the central government and these so-called "national" banks issued money.
 That period ended when central bank—the Bank of Japan—was founded in 1882, after the Belgian model.
 It has since been partly privately owned (its stock is traded over the counter, hence the stock number).
 The national Bank was given a monopoly on controlling the money supply in 1884, and by 1904 the previously issued notes were all retired.

-The Bank started out on the silver standard, but adopted the gold standard in 1897.
+The Bank was formally on a bimetallic standard but due to a lack of gold, it was practically on the silver standard.
+It adopted the gold standard in 1897.
 The gold standard was suspended in 1917 and dropped in 1931.
 In 1973 flexible exchange rates were adopted.